Facts about animals

 Despite having certain differences in reproductive behavior, toads and other types of frog have an almost identical life cycle.
 They both hatch as tadpoles which are aquatic and breathe through gills.
 As they grow and develop they will lose their tails, develop their lungs and develop terrestrial habits in addition to aquatic behaviors.

-Despite the fact toads will often life further away from bodies of water than other frogs, all frogs need moisture for survival.
+Despite the fact toads will often live further away from bodies of water than other frogs, all frogs need moisture for survival.
 A humid environment is particularly important for toads when it comes time for reproduction.

 Difference Between Frogs and Toads - Similarities between frogs and toads